 Technical category: Categories that are not tied to a specific genre and have a technical component.
-These categories are: Songwriter (9), Producer (35), Recording Engineer (36), Recording Package (37), and video (38).
+These categories are: Songwriter (9), Producer (35), Recording Engineer (36), Album Artwork (37), and video (38).

-Crossover category: a category that will fit into a type of music based on lyrical reflection but may also fit into a different category based on musical sound.
-These categories are: Francophone (19), Aboriginal (29) and Contemporary Christian/Gospel (33).
+Crossover category: a category representing the following: French language content, Indigenous ancestry, but may also fit into a different category based on musical sound.
+These categories are: Francophone (19), Indigenous Artist or Group (29) and Contemporary Christian/Gospel (33).

 Genre category: a category that is a specific genre such as Rock, Pop, Jazz, Classical, etc.